brunogbv/cv/README.md

 ## Installation

-1. Create a new repo out of this template by clicking [this link](https://github.com/sneas/cv-template/generate).
+1. Create a new repository out of this template by clicking [this link](https://github.com/sneas/cv-template/generate).
-1. Clone the newly created repo.
+1. Clone the newly created repository.
 1. Install project dependencies with `npm install`.
 1. Run `npm run deploy` to initialize `gh-pages`.
 This is a one time action.
 Further deployments will be initiated by GitHub Actions on every push to `main`.